lucasrumney94/lucasrumney94.github.io/_posts/hardware/2016-12-03-frigID Semester 1.markdown

 My team's project was frigID.
 Our project will let a shopper know what is in their fridge while they are out shopping.

 By this Design Day we were tasked with completing a basic prototype.
-The prototype will take pictures of the interior of a user's fridge, and then allow the user to view those pictures on any web-enabled device.
+The prototype takes pictures of the interior of a user's fridge, allowing the user to view those pictures on any web-enabled device.

+Imagine being at the store, wondering whether or not you need milk.
+With frigID, you can check on the fly.

 This is our poster from design day.